Skip to main content

 #

-This section is for advanced users who want to deeply control kernel compilation, including using LLVM/Clang compilation, enabling LTO optimization, automated configuration, etc.
+This section is for advanced users who want to deeply control kernel compilation, including using LLVM/Clang compilation, enabling LTO optimization, automation configuration etc.

 16.1 Preparation